Thoughts and Feelings

 You can start by contacting NOSA through the website or by phone.
 We will review your enquiry and, where appropriate, let you know the next step, which may include arranging an initial consultation or contacting you when suitable availability becomes available.

 Yes.
-Where appropriate, NOSA can offer support with a specialist CBT therapist in Bristol.
-We will discuss your needs, explain the treatment process, and recommend the most suitable way to begin.
+NOSA provides Cognitive Behavioural Therapy in Bristol, with support from a specialist CBT therapist where suitable.
+We will discuss your needs, explain the treatment process, and recommend the most appropriate way to begin.

 Your first appointment is a chance to understand what has been happening, how it affects your daily life, and what you would like to change.
 From there, your therapist can begin to map the patterns keeping the problem going and suggest a clear treatment plan.